Dynamical parity selection in superconducting weak links: On matrix rate equations

-In our calculations however, we make use of ``spin'' degeneracies of the many-body Andreev levels $|\alpha,\beta\rangle$ which allow us to reduce the effective matrix dimension down to ten.
-For this purpose, we write for $\alpha \in \{g,e\}$:
+We here discuss the matrix rate equation \eqref{dotP} in more detail.
+In our calculations, we make use of ``spin'' degeneracies of the many-body Andreev levels which allow us to reduce the effective matrix dimension for ${\bf M}$ down to ten.
+(However, the resulting matrix is not symmetric anymore.)
+For this purpose, for $\alpha \in \{g,e\}$, we write